ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 ## Randomness Requirements

-Unless otherwise stated, all random values in the challenge and token MUST be generated using a cryptographically secure source of randomness ({{?RFC4086}}).
+All random values in the challenge and token MUST be generated using a cryptographically secure source of randomness ({{?RFC4086}}).

 ## Replay Attacks